LLNL/gidiplus/README.md

 pugixml version 1.8, available from https://pugixml.org/2016/11/24/pugixml-1.8-release.html

 # Installation
+Download pugixml from http://github.com/zeux/pugixml/releases/download/v1.8/pugixml-1.8.zip, and place it in the 'Misc' folder.

-Use make to build the project (pugixml will be downloaded automatically if not present).
+Use make to build the project.
 Important targets in the Makefile are:

 | Target     | Description
 |------------|------------